tokio-rs/website/content/tokio/tutorial/io.md

 manually.
 To do this, we use [`AsyncReadExt::read`][read] and [`AsyncWriteExt::write_all`][write_all].

-The full echo server is as follows.
+The full echo server is as follows:

 ```rust
 use tokio::io::{self, AsyncReadExt, AsyncWriteExt};